VenaReality/vena-reality-modeling-skill/README.md

 - Business Essence
 - Forces / Trends

-The goal is not to collect more information.
+The goal is not simply collecting more information.

-The goal is to identify the structures that actually produce the observed reality.
+The goal is identifying the structures that actually create the current reality.

 ---

 # Why Reality-First?

-Many AI systems and knowledge systems start from existing representations:
+Many AI systems start from existing representations:

 Data